FifthRooter/awaja-core/README.md

    - You don't have to establish a verifiable link (whatever that means) between an eNFT and an uNFT; You can simply issues two separate tokens to the buyer: first genArt NFT or fractionalized song/album cover, then the actual song/album fraction NFT airdropped to all the holders of the particular collection of NFTs.
 As it's a two-step process, how can you offer a guarantee that the second drop will happen once the sale expires?
 I'm sure there is a solution for this, and certainly devs with experience could verify that the airdrop promise is real, but how to convince users that it's true?
 Will it have to be trust-based in the end?
 Need more experience!

 4. The artist can choose to fractionalize the music NFT in a certain number of parts that are then sold.
 But what if not all fractions are sold and it's taking too long to sell all of them?
 Artist can set a timer then set an expiration of the sale and:

    - send the remaining unsold fractions to existing fraction owners
    - burn the remaining fractions

+5. I think I've managed to zero in on the solution.
+Initially I thought about using [eth-crypto](https://github.com/pubkey/eth-crypto) package to encrypt data in a transaction, but it wasn't exactly an elegant solution, and it didn't really help with the decentralized storage aspect.

+   - In comes Arweave with its Bundlr Network, an Arweave scaling solution that uses optimistic finality that enables near instant storage and retrieval results with high level of confidence.
+Arweave and, by extension, Bundlr, is integrated with Polygon, so I can pay for storage deals using MATIC - perfect!
+However, simple storage on Bundlr is insufficient - we need both the music files as well as the music file URI to be enrypted up until the release of the songs on streaming platforms.
+This is where [Lit Protocol](https://developer.litprotocol.com/) comes into play.
+It's a blockchain-agnostic middleware layer that allows you to read and write encrypted/decrypted data between blockchains and off-chain platforms.
+Lit will allow us to [encrypt](https://developer.litprotocol.com/ToolsAndExamples/SDKExamples/OnchainMetadata/encryptDecrypt) an NFTs metadata using our wallet and do other really cool stuff!

 ## Resources